Welcome to the East Hollywood hospital zone | Boyle Heights fire

 Bar takes a break

-Bar Caló in Echo Park has closes again "due to the continuing disruption of our business from COVID," the bar announced.
+Bar Caló in Echo Park has closed again "due to the continuing disruption of our business from COVID," the bar announced.
 "We hope to reopen in early 2022 when market conditions have improved."

 CLASSIFIEDS